niluss/camerax-CameraEffect-SurfaceProcessor-Sample/README.md

 - BaseFilterSurfaceProcessor.java for OpenGlRenderer related code
 - BwFilter.java for the implementation of the fragment shader.
 You can create more classes like this
 - CameraEffectProxy.java

+Observations:
+- If I bind all Preview, ImageCapture and Video, I get a cropped view/capture.
+The effect works on all 3 but what I see is cropped.
+- If I bind only Preview and InageCapture, then I see the full image (you still need to target the 3, PREVIEW | IMAGE_CAPTURE | VIDEO_CAPTURE).